aakhtemostafa/SSPIM/README.md

 # 4. Installation and Requirements

-The Mac version of the SSPIM toolbox is implemented in Matlab 2015b and the standalone version of the SPPIM requires the Matlab Runtime 2015b (9.0).
+Mac version of the SSPIM toolbox is implemented in Matlab 2015b and the standalone version of the SPPIM requires the Matlab Runtime 2015b (9.0).

 ∙ Matlab Runtime 9.0 is available in this link.

-The Windows version of the SSPIM toolbox is implemented in Matlab 2015a and the standalone version of the SPPIM requires the Matlab Runtime 2015a (8.5).
+Windows version of the SSPIM toolbox is implemented in Matlab 2015a and the standalone version of the SPPIM requires the Matlab Runtime 2015a (8.5).

 ∙ Matlab Runtime 8.5 is available in this link.

+# 5. Gallary